faerber-lab/faerber-lab.github.io/_pages/about.md

 ---
 {% include person_org_schema.liquid %}

 Welcome!
-I’m **Michael Färber**, a full professor at ScaDS.AI, TU Dresden, Germany.
-Our group focuses on AI research that prioritizes **trustworthiness** and **alignment with human values**.
-We work at the intersection of natural language processing (NLP), particularly large language models (LLMs), graph-based machine learning, and structured knowledge representation (e.g., knowledge graphs).
+I’m **Michael Färber**, a full professor at ScaDS.AI and TU Dresden, Germany, where I head the **Cognitive AI Unit**.
+Our research focuses on **trustworthy AI for science** at the intersection of **large language models (LLMs)**, **knowledge graphs**, and **information retrieval**.
+We develop methods for grounding AI in structured and external knowledge to enable **retrieval-augmented, verifiable, and evidence-based generation** and **scientific knowledge discovery**.

-In addition to core AI research, we actively explore applications in scientific domains, such as large-scale information extraction, knowledge curation, and AI-assisted scientific discovery.
+In addition to core methodological research, we apply these approaches to scientific and other knowledge-intensive domains, including knowledge extraction, knowledge curation, and AI-assisted scientific discovery.
 For collaboration, feel free to reach out via [email](mailto:michael.faerber@tu-dresden.de) 📧

 Explore our latest <a href='/vacancies/'>openings</a>, <a href='/student_thesis/'>thesis topics</a>, and <a href='/publications/'>publications</a>.